-We suggest that participants are a minimum of 48″ tall for the ropes courses and zip line and that participants have the ability to utilize the safety equipment and navigate the courses independently.
-If you can fit safely into one of our harnesses, you can participate in the program.
-Those under 18 must fill out a “Health and Consent form” and have it signed by their parent or legal guardian.
-These forms are due on the day of the program and must be turned in to be allowed on the course.
-Please contact us with questions about groups with younger participants.
+We suggest that participants are a minimum of 48″ tall for the High Challenge Course, Climbing Tower, and zip line and that participants have the ability to utilize the safety equipment and navigate the courses independently.
+If participant can fit safely into one of our harnesses, they may participate in the High Challenge and Climbing Tower program.
+Extra Large and Extra Small harnesses are available.